Powered vs. Passive Speakers – Know the Difference, Meet Your Needs

 Loudspeakers use one or more electromagnetic motors (usually called drivers) attached to a cone to broadcast sound waves.
 Speakers must be attached to another electronic source, which sends a signal that is programmed to replicate specific sound waves.
 Based on this signal, the driver pushes the cone back and forth, which causes the air molecules in front of the cone to bump into each other and eventually domino through space.
 When the molecules eventually reach your ear, they vibrate against your eardrum and send a signal to your brain that is interpreted as sound.

 All loudspeakers require some sort of power source (or amplifier) to send power to the driver.
 That’s where the “powered” and “passive” terminology comes in.
-Powered loudspeakers (sometimes also called active) include built-in amplifiers, so all you have to do is connect it to your sound source, whereas passive loudspeakers require an additional connection to add that power separately.
+Powered loudspeakers (also called active) include built-in amps, so all you have to do is connect it to your sound source, whereas passive loudspeakers require an additional connection to add that power separately.

 Keeping Subwoofers in Mind